The-AI-Alliance/analytics/README.md

 Adding a daily job to collect metrics from an existing GitHub repository is easy:

-1. Add the [collect_metrics.yml](https://github.com/The-AI-Alliance/gofannon/blob/main/.github/workflows/collect_metrics.yml) as a workflow to your project.
+1. Add the [collect_metrics.yml](https://github.com/The-AI-Alliance/gofannon/blob/main/.github/workflows/collect_metrics.yml) as a workflow to your project at `./github/workflows/collect_metrics.yml`
+2. Add thre [collect_metrics.py](https://github.com/The-AI-Alliance/gofannon/blob/main/.github/scripts/collect_metrics.py) to your projects at `./github/scripts/collect_metrics.py`

 2. Add the following secrets to your project: